 Three typically separate science courses – biology, chemistry, and physics – are combined into one course that focuses on the interconnectedness of life.
 Additionally, technology, computing skills, coding, and engineering are integrated throughout the STEM curricula to provide practical applications for problem solving.

-All courses in the department include guided and self-directed research, investigation and presentation.
-All science courses include laboratory work.
+All courses in the department include guided and self-directed research, laboratory work, investigation and presentation.

 CENTRAL EUROPEAN STUDIES (CES)

 The Central European Studies Department houses all areas of what would traditionally be labeled the Humanities: literature, writing and rhetoric, history, government and politics, social sciences, languages and the arts.

 The Central European studies program is a multidisciplinary program that challenges students to contemplate the development, definition, and a connection to the idea of Central Europe.
 Critical thinking, creativity, and the ability to communicate your thoughts articulately are essential skills for any future career path.

 All classes are taught in English at LEAF Academy but additional courses in current affairs and literature will be offered in your native tongue, and you can pursue learning additional languages if you wish.

 Reading and writing will be strongly emphasized throughout the program as you study history, social sciences, art, media and music to gain a greater sense of ownership and understanding of particular parts of Europe and beyond.